Bengt Ahlfors: Villa Biaudet and Helsinki Swedish Theatre (1970s)

-After working at the Lilla Teatern, Ahlfors was a scholar at Villa Biaudet from 1970 until 1973.
+After working at the Lilla Teatern, Ahlfors was a scholar at Villa Biaudet from 1970 until 1973, during which time he also served on the board of the Society of Swedish Authors in Finland (1971–1975).
 He later became artistic director of the Helsinki Swedish Theatre from 1975 to 1978.
+He had also previously worked as a director at the theatre from 1966 to 1967.

-In this role, he sparked controversy by making an operetta version of the national poet Runeberg's Fänrik Ståls sägner, which was criticised as unsuitable for rendering as an operetta.
+In this role, he sparked controversy by making an operetta version of the national poet Runeberg's Fänrik Ståls sägner in 1976 with Frej Lindqvist, which was criticised as unsuitable for rendering as an operetta.
+During this period, he also published a book of poetry, Sänger & dikter (Songs & Poems) in 1971, a memoir titled Fragment av en barndom (Fragments of a Childhood) in 1978, and a diary from his time at the theatre, Stigzeliuska rummet (The Stigzelius Room), in 1980.

 Release of Finns det tigrar i Kongo?
 (1986)

 In 1986, Ahlfors debuted his play Finns det tigrar i Kongo?
 (English: Are there tigers in the Congo?), which he wrote together with Johan Bargum.
 The played focused on the AIDS pandemic and fears surrounding infection with the disease and prejudices against AIDS carriers.
 Finns det tigrar i Kongo? has been translated into more than 20 different languages.

 The play has been described as among the first works in Finnish theater to touch upon the AIDS pandemic.
 The play has reportedly been performed in over 30 countries.
 Ahlfors received the Lea Award of the Finnish playwrights association in 1988 for Finns det tigrar i Kongo?.